 CEO & founder, Citadel, who will deliver the event's keynote address, titled: "A Conversation with Ken Griffin: The Economy, Politics, and the Story of the Citadel at 25 years."
 Anil Kashyap, Edward Eagle Brown Professor of Economics and Finance, will moderate.

-You'll then attend breakout sessions and network with industry leaders and our world-renowned faculty.
+In the afternoon, you'll attend breakout sessions and network with industry leaders and our world-renowned faculty.
 By joining in these discussions and debates on topics that affect what you do today, you'll walk away from Management Conference with ideas that you can put into practice tomorrow.

 You don't need to be an alumnus to benefit from our analytical, fundamentals-based approach to management.
 Leaders across diverse industries will discover new ideas that are ready to make an impact.
 Join us to discover the unique perspectives on business issues that only Chicago Booth can offer.